-Harlem Globetrotters to bring their 'Pushing the Limits' world tour to the Tyson
+Harlem Globetrotters to bring their 'Pushing the Limits' World Tour to the Tyson

-SIOUX CITY -- The world-famous Harlem Globetrotters will be bringing their new "Pushing the Limits" World Tour, March 25, to the
+SIOUX CITY -- The world-famous Harlem Globetrotters will be bringing their new "Pushing the Limits" World Tour to the

 Currently in their 94th consecutive year, the Globetrotters are upping the ante by attempting a new world live record at each of the 280 games during their North American tour.
 The team members are already holders of 21 current world records.